Quote"I dream. Sometimes I think that's the only right thing to do."

 Wearing: H&M t-shirt / Zara skirt and heeled sandals / ASOS sunglasses / Proenza Schouler bag

-Wearing: Zara t-shirt, chinos and heels / Ray-Ban sunglasses / Givenchy bag
+Wearing: Zara t-shirt, trousers and pumps / Ray-Ban sunglasses / Givenchy bag

 My memory is hazy but I'm pretty sure colour blocking was big a few seasons ago or maybe it was last Summer...
 Regardless of when it was the trendy thing to do, I'm still late to the party but I guess better late than never?
 Anyway, colour blocking is about wearing various bright colours and making them not clash but work in harmony with one another.
 My outfit doesn't really follow the rules because my top should be in another bright colour (that's not blue or green) instead of black, but I wanted to interpret the trend according to my style philosophy.
 When I wear bright colours, I always balance them out with neutrals.
 The same goes for prints, patterns and textures.
 It's all about proportions to me.
 I don't normally go for bright colours when buying trousers, but I was drawn to the cobalt blue shade of these chinos.
 Although they look wrinkled and rumpled in the pictures, they genuinely fit well (not too tight, not too loose) and are the perfect length (not too long, not too short).
 They're supposed to be a cropped length but since I'm so short, they end perfectly at my ankles.
 I think they look nice with the bright green suede pumps: there's subtle colour contrast but I don't look like a rainbow threw up all over me.
 So that's my take on colour blocking.
 What do you think?